nvv1d/csmelectron/README.md

 - Check console for any error messages
 - Verify system microphone settings

-## License & Attribution
+## Credits & License
-This application wraps and displays the Sesame Research “Demo” at https://www.sesame.com/demo.
+- This application wraps and displays the Sesame Research “Demo” at https://www.sesame.com/demo.

-Core AI functionality is provided by the open‑source CSM model from SesameAILabs: https://github.com/SesameAILabs/csm (Apache 2.0).
+- Core AI functionality is provided by the open‑source CSM model from SesameAILabs: https://github.com/SesameAILabs/csm (Apache 2.0).

-See the included LICENSE file for full Apache 2.0 text, and NOTICE for our attribution and change summary.
+- See the included LICENSE file for full Apache 2.0 text, and NOTICE for our attribution and change summary.

+- This Electron wrapper and packaging code is maintained at: nvv1d/csmelectron